Taking A Trip To Visit Grandparents Or Older Relatives? Tips To Reduce The Risk

 If you can, make it a road trip

-Travelling by car will be safer than traveling by plane or train, Miller says.
+Traveling by car will be safer than traveling by plane or train, Miller says.
 The main risks in a road trip are the stops along the way, such as restaurants or public restrooms.

 "I would recommend you do anything you can to limit your exposure," Kullar says.
 "If you have to fill up the gas tank, put gloves on and use hand sanitizer.
 Pack your own food so there are no additional stops at restaurants."